julianeon/julianeon/books.md

 On the more literary side: In Search of Lost Time, War and Peace, Moby Dick.

-Also read Vol. 1 of The Arabian Nights (1 of 3) and plan to finish at least one more.
+Also read Vol. 1 of The Arabian Nights (1 of 3) and will finish at least one more.

 ### Nonfiction